Szczerku/RNA-GANerator/README.md

 1. Basic Usage

-To generate sequences using default parameters, you must specify the path to a trained generator model:
+To generate sequences using default parameters, you must specify the path to a trained generator model.

+For example, the following command uses a generator saved after epoch 1 and batch 1000:
 ```bash
 python generate_rna.py --model_path saved_models\generator_epoch_1_batch_1000.pth
 ```